fvthakor/live_chat/README.md

 Deployment can be done in 3 easy steps.

 - Login to [Heroku](https://heroku.com) or signup for an account if you don't have one.
-- Create a `New Project` and select YOUR GitHub repository of the chat project.
+- Create a `Creat > Create new app` and select YOUR GitHub repository of the chat project.
 - Wait for Heroku to deploy your project to production.

 # License